jluastro/PopSyCLE/README.rst

 could be different for each field and allow for the user to launch multiple instances of PopSyCLE at once by running this function multiple times with different input.

+Running ``generate_slurm_scripts`` creates three batch scripts that are each submitted to the slurm scheduler.
+These three batch scripts are referred to as stages 1, 2, and 3, and what each stage contains can be read in the below docstring.
+The purpose of breaking the pipeline into three stages is so that the user can run the second stage (containing ``calc_events``) with multiple processors.
+Each stage is submitted to the slurm scheduler with a dependency such that a stage will only be launched by the scheduler once the previous stage is completed.

 The function ``generate_slurm_scripts`` can be executed by running: